Muhliscm/deployed-/telecome_churn_prediction/README.md

 * We Chose Logistic Regression as the best model for further improvements based on recall.
 Because our dataset was unbalanced.

-* Among all these three models logistic regression gives us a recall score of 0.802
+* Among all these models logistic regression gives us a recall score of 0.802

 * As a result of this project, telecom companies can better predict the churning customers and focus on methodologies to sustain them.